thermalogic/PyRankine/step5/README.md

 ## The base class of components

-All components class have the same methods:
+All component classes have the same methods:

 `__init__`, `state`, `fdot`, `simulate`, `sm_energy`, `export`